 History

-In April 1992, John Phillips took the Phillips family on a religious pilgrimage to Conyers, Georgia, involving a stopover at the home of Ronald Phillips and a motel stay.
-He documented elements of all three events on video.
-On December 25, 1992, John Phillips documented the opening of gifts on the same video.
+In April 1992, John Phillips brought the Phillips family on a religious pilgrimage to Conyers, Georgia, involving a stopover at the home of Ronald Phillips and a motel stay.
+He documented elements of all three events on the same VHS tape.

 In the source footage for When There Were Monsters, John Phillips complains that if the movie is too long, it will record over Christmas.
 However, he was actually recording on the same VHS-C media for Ted's First Day of School.
 To prevent this from happening in the future, he copied Christmas 1992 to Beta media.